 Additional SWCC info: http://www.sealswcc.com/navy-swcc-training.html, http://navyseals.com/2097/sealswcc-bootcamp-800-division/, and http://www.public.navy.mil/bupers-npc/reference/milpersman/1000/1200Classification/Documents/1220-400.pdf

-AIRR candidates will be assigned to a speciatly of Naval Aircrewman -Tactical Helicopter (AWR) or Naval Aircrewman - Helicopter (AWS) while in Naval Aircrew Candidate School (NACCS).
+AIRR Rating Information Card: AIRR candidates will be assigned to a specialty of Naval Aircrewman -Tactical Helicopter (AWR) or Naval Aircrewman - Helicopter (AWS) while in Naval Aircrew Candidate School (NACCS).
 Assignments will be based on the applicant's test scores, personal desires, needs of the Navy, and continued eligibility for the aircrew program.

 AIRR info on navy.com: http://www.navy.com/careers/special-operations/air-rescue.html

-EOD Group: EOD (This group is visible to Anyone; be careful when posting there.)
+EOD Group: EOD (This group is visible to Anyone.
+You can see all of the info there without joining.
+Be careful when posting there.)

 EOD Rating Information Card: https://www.cool.navy.mil/usn/enlisted/rating_info_cards/eod.pdf